Priyankasaggu11929/priyankasaggu11929.github.io/journal.md

 <sub>I clicked moooore pictures today.
 I'm much comfortable with the manual mode now. 😃️</sub>

-<sub>I really wish the coming week be a better one and more productive (in the way I want) foe me.
+<sub>I really wish the coming week be a better one and more productive (in the way I want) for me.
 Now, I'm wrapping it up because I want to spend my alone time. :)</sub>

 <sub>I wish good for everyone there.
 Stay blessed. 😇️</sub>